javier-fg/mqtt-spb-wrapper/README.md

+**IMPORTANT:** Please review changelog.md for latest library changes.

 # Python Sparkplug B Wrapper

 This python module implements an easy way to create Sparkplug B entities on Python, abstracting one level up the already existing python Eclipse Tahu Sparkplug B v1.0 core modules.

-The *mqtt-spb-wrapper* python module provides the following high level objects to handle generic Sparkplug B entities in an easy way:
+The *mqtt-spb-wrapper* python module provides the following high level objects to handle generic Sparkplug B entities and MQTT communications in an easy way:

 - **MqttSpbEntityEdgeNode** - End of Network (EoN) entity
   - This entity can publish NDATA, NBIRTH, NDEATH messages and subscribe to its own commands NCMD as well as to the STATUS messages from the SCADA application.